 Chemistry and Biochemistry

-The Department of Chemistry and Biochemistry is approved by the American Chemical Society.
-With this structure our programs lead to undergraduate degrees in chemistry and biochemistry, and students can follow a curriculum to earn an ACS-certified degree in chemistry.
-There are a number of graduate programs offered in the department like a combined BS/MS, an MS in Chemistry with a concentration in Biochemistry as well as an MS in Chemistry that are highly regarded and prepare graduate students to advance the frontiers of knowledge and to assume positions of leadership as members of the scientific and business communities.
+The Department of Chemistry and Biochemistry is approved by the American Chemical Society providing students a curriculum to earn an ACS-certified degree in chemistry in addition to their undergraduate degrees in chemistry and biochemistry.
+There are also numerous graduate programs offered including a combined BS/MS and an MS in Chemistry with an optional concentration in Biochemistry.
+Our graduate programs prepare students to advance the frontiers of knowledge and to assume positions of leadership within the scientific and business communities.

 Located in Richardson Hall, we have teaching laboratories for introductory, general, organic, physical, analytical and biochemistry courses.
-Research and instrument labs fill the remaining spaces used for both coursework and faculty and student research.
-When using the labs it is important to know the safety protocols, information which can be found on the Safety Manuals & Resources page.
+Research and instrument labs fill the remaining spaces, used for both coursework and faculty and student research.
+When using the labs it is important to know the safety protocols, information found on the Safety Manuals & Resources page.

 The Department is dedicated to teaching chemistry and biochemistry in a stimulating environment that provides ample opportunity for hands-on experimentation and individual research.
-Our mission is to graduate articulate and creative individuals ready for careers or advanced studies in chemistry, biochemistry and chemistry-based sciences including medicine, pharmacology, biotechnology and bioengineering.
-To achieve these goals, all students involved in our programs can expect to:
+Our mission is to prepare and position articulate and creative individuals for careers or advanced studies in chemistry, biochemistry and chemistry-based sciences including medicine and pharmacology, expedited by our Articulation Programs, biotechnology and bioengineering.
+With this mission in mind, all students involved in our programs can expect to:

 - the ability to think logically and clearly